Volt is a way of giving you more control over your payments to Flick, which can make your budgeting easier. Think of it as a payment smoother.

 When you get your bill, one of three scenarios will play out.

-- If your bill is less than your payment, the difference goes into your Volt;
+- If it costs less than what you’ve set to pay each bill, the difference goes into your Volt.

-- If it's more than your planned payment, we take the full amount;
+- If it's more, we take the full amount.

-- If it's over your trigger, we use what's in Volt to pay the amount over your trigger.
+- If it's over the amount you’ve set for when to use money from your Volt, we use your Volt balance to pay the difference.

 Predictable bills, full control

-We recommend setting your regular payment about 20% higher than your typical bill; that way most weeks your payment will be fixed and you'll tuck some change away that can be used to pay the occasional higher bill.
+We recommend setting your minimum payment about 20% higher than your typical bill; that way your payment will be fixed and you'll tuck some change away that can be used to pay the occasional higher bill.

-For example... if your bills are normally around $30, set your regular payment at $36, then you'll only need to pay more than you're expecting when your bills are over $36.
+For example... if your bills are normally around $30, set your minimum payment at $36, then you'll only need to pay more than you're expecting when your bills are over $36.

-Important to note: If you get a bill that sits between your regular payment and your Volt trigger amount, the difference will be deducted from your bank account or credit card like normal.
+Important to note: If you get a bill that sits between your minimum payment and your "When to use Volt" amount, the difference will be deducted from your bank account or credit card like normal.

 How customers are using Volt